davidsneighbour/kollitsch.dev/content/privacy-policy/index.md

 This data of the user is used for statistical information on the use of our company presence on Instagram.
 Facebook Ireland Ltd. uses this data for market research and advertising purposes as well as for the creation of user profiles.
 Based on these profiles, Facebook Ireland Ltd. can provide advertising both within and outside of Instagram based on your interests.
 If you are logged into Instagram at the time you access our site, Facebook Ireland Ltd. will also link this data to your user account.

 If you contact us via Instagram, the personal data your provide at that time will be used to process the request.
-We will delete this data once we have completely responded to your query, unless there are legal obligations to retain the data, such as for subsequent fulfillment of contracts.
+We will delete this data once we have completely responded to your query, unless there are legal obligations to retain the data, such as for subsequent fulfilment of contracts.

 Facebook Ireland Ltd. might also set cookies when processing your data.